Ramzi331/learning_python/progress.md

         of the program which is "a program is a set of statements or instructions for the computer to do a certain task or a calculation" and I knew the difference between Syntax errors and Logic errors and Semantic errors, and I also knew what Debugging means.

+    chapter 2 :
+        In this chapter, I learned about values and some data types, and I also learned about variables and how to name them and assign them, and I also learned about Statements Operators and operands and the order of operations and I learned about String operations and string concatenation and how to get info from the user via the built-in function "input", and I learned how to comment and how important comments are.